 Canned soups 2-4 years

 In addition, to being very nutritious, canned soups also hydrate as they have a lot of water in them.
-Although you should keep an eye out on canned soups which have high salt content in them, as your body will use more water to digest it than it actually gets from the soup.
+Although you should keep an eye out on canned soups that have high salt content in them, as your body will use more water to digest it than it actually gets from the soup.
 Generally speaking, most canned soups contain vegetables, meat and in some cases even fruit, or a combination of them all.
 You can also find vegetarian canned soups which do not have any meat in it, these tend to have an even longer shelf life.

 One of the big benefits of canned soups is that you can use the can to heat the soup up in an open fire, this is very beneficial in an SHTF situation.

-Canned Broth 3-5 years
+Canned broth 3-5 years

 Canned broth contains either meat, vegetables or a combination of both of them.
 The broth is made by simmering the meat and bones, and the remaining liquid is the actual broth.
 This is the same in case of the vegetable broth but instead of meat, only vegetables are used.
 The canned broth is much more nutritious than canned soup, and some as in the case of canned soup you can also heat it on an open fire directly in the can.
 One of the survival foods with a long shelf life is broth, as these do contain a lot of energy and have a fairly long shelf life.

-You have a lot of options of where to choose from regarding longest lasting canned foods, just keep in mind that most canned foods will go bad no matter how long of a shelf life they have if they are not stored correctly.
+You have a lot of options of where to choose from regarding longest-lasting canned foods, just keep in mind that most canned foods will go bad no matter how long of a shelf life they have if they are not stored correctly.
 Some canned foods can be eaten well beyond their expiration date, some people even tried 30-year-old SPAM and claimed it was still good, however in a long term SHTF situation the last thing you want to get is food poisoning so only eat expired canned foods if you have no other alternative.